-The MSt in Womens, Gender, and Sexuality Studies is run by a Steering Committee, on which members of all faculties involved in the course are represented.
+The The MSt in Womens, Gender, and Sexuality Studies is run by a Steering Committee, on which members of all faculties involved in the course are represented.
 The Committee is chaired by the co-directors.
-Students usually provide two representatives to serve on the steering committee.
-They may be chosen by discussion and agreement, there is no formal process by which the representative(s) is/are elected; the co-directors delegate this decision to the students themselves and are very happy for the role to rotate across terms and/or for two students to be elected.
+Two students representatives from the course cohort also serve on the Steering Committee; they may be chosen by discussion and agreement, or if necessary by an election.

-The representatives will attend the 'Open Business' section of Steering Committee meetings: they will be invited to offer an oral report relaying the students' sources of satisfaction and/or concerns with the course at that point in time, and to discuss these with Committee members.
+The student representatives will attend the 'Open Business' section of Steering Committee meetings: they will be invited to offer an oral report relaying the students' sources of satisfaction and/or concerns with the course at that point in time, and to discuss these with Committee members.